LaGen: Towards Autoregressive LiDAR Scene Generation: Method

-We have already developed a generator capable of producing high-quality LiDAR data.
-Building upon this, we design an inference framework for autoregressive LiDAR scene generation.
-In summary, at each step of the autoregressive generation process, the inputs to the generator include: \begin{itemize}[leftmargin=*] \item The range image corresponding to the previous frame’s LiDAR point cloud: \( I^{s-1} \in \mathbb{R}^{H \times W \times 2} \); \item The 3D bounding boxes and semantic labels of objects in the driving scene: \( B^{s} = \{(b_{i}, c_{i})\}_{i = 1}^{N_{b}} \); \item The ego-vehicle state in the driving scene: \( E^{s} \in \mathbb{R}^{N_{e}} \); \item The range images of the estimated foreground and background point clouds for the current frame provided by the scene decoupling estimation module: \( \widetilde{I}_{\text{obj}}^{s} \) , \( \widetilde{I}_{\text{bg}}^{s} \). \end{itemize} Based on this control information, the model can generate the LiDAR data for the current frame.
+Upon integrating the two aforementioned modules into the overall architecture, we develop an inference framework for autoregressive LiDAR scene generation (see Figure~\ref{overview}).
 In this process, the input LiDAR data is generated iteratively; in other words, the LiDAR data input at the current step is the output from the generator at the preceding step.
-Meanwhile, during inference, the SDE module is also computed based on the generated data.
-Consistent with the training phase, during inference the NM module also adds varying levels of noise to these data.
+In the inference process, the output of the SDE module is also generated iteratively.
+Consistent with the training phase, during inference the NM module also adds noise into the latent variables corresponding to these data.